Beyonce Went Head To Head With Adele At The 2017 Grammy Awards

 Justin Bieber, Drake, And Kanye West To Boycott The Grammys: Why Are The Musicians Skipping The Award Ceremony?

-Adele won best pop performance for her song “Hello,” beating out not only Beyonce’s “Hold Up” but also Justin Bieber’s “Love Yourself” Kelly Clarkson’s “Piece by Piece” and Ariana Grande’s “Dangerous Woman.”
+Adele won best pop performance for her song “Hello,” beating out not only Beyonce’s “Hold Up,” but also Justin Bieber’s “Love Yourself,” Kelly Clarkson’s “Piece by Piece,” and Ariana Grande’s “Dangerous Woman.”
 Adele also won best pop vocal album for 25.
-Justin Bieber, Ariana Grande, Demi Lovato and Sia were also nominated for pop vocal album.
+Justin Bieber, Ariana Grande, Demi Lovato, and Sia were also nominated for pop vocal album.

-Among other early winners were Megadeth, for best metal performance, and Willy Nelson for the best traditional pop vocal album.
+Among other early winners were Megadeth, for best metal performance, and Willie Nelson for the best traditional pop vocal album.
 The late David Bowie received best alternative music album for Blackstar.

 The 2017 Grammy Awards were a star-studded affair with so many celebrity guests all dressed in lovely gowns and formal suits.
 Many of the nominees went home disappointed no doubt, but just being nominated is quite an honor, and both Adele and Beyonce should be proud of getting so many nominations.